FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/assemble_service.md

 Existing Java file transformation methods:

-In Java-sdk-Take package org.fisco.bcos.sdk.demo.perf.PerformanceOk in demo as an example:
+Take package org.fisco.bcos.sdk.demo.perf.PerformanceOk in Java-sdk-demo as an example:
-After the contract object is constructed by deploy, the TransactionManager is set up, and then the request is sent according to the new transaction interface.。
+After the contract object is constructed by deploy, the TransactionManager is set up, and then the request is sent according to the new transaction interface。

 ```java
 // build the client